It follows the coast along a rugged shoreline.

 CATCHING CRABS AND OTHER TALL STORIES

-Paddy, who likes to tell the odd tall story, says he has been catching crabs on Biddy’s beach for ninety-four years, and his father before him, and his mother before him, and his father before him, and his mother before him and so on and so on backwards til he gets to the year dot.
+According to Paddy, so was his father before him, and his mother before him, and his father before him, and his mother before him, and so on and so on, backwards til he gets to the year dot.

 CONTRARINESS AND OTHER OCCUPATIONS